 Adopt a Sense of Responsibility for Outcomes, Luce Tells Pharmacy Students

-Walgreens executive Dan Luce (right) urged Samford University pharmacy students to view "accountable care" as a requirement of their profession.
+Walgreens executive Dan Luce (left) urged Samford University pharmacy students to view "accountable care" as a requirement of their profession.
 They should cultivate a sense of feeling "responsible for the outcome" of their customers, he said.

 An example of accountable care means a pharmacist should feel responsible not only for filling the prescription, but "for making sure the patient takes his medicine correctly," Luce said.